regen-x/smart-contracts/README.md

 **RegenX Smart Contracts** provides the core functionality to deploy Smart Contracts to the Stellar Network using the **Stellar Soroban** framework.
 It includes foundational contract logic, deployment scripts, and test configurations to accelerate your development process.

+## Status

+This repository contains RegenX’s Soroban smart contract R&D code.
+It is not used by the current RegenX MVP, which is built on Stellar Classic native primitives (asset issuance, trustlines, offers, wallet signed transactions).

+## Scope

+Soroban is intended for post-MVP automation such as milestone-based controls, revenue logic, and programmable payouts.
+These contracts are not deployed or invoked in the SCF funded MVP scope.

 ## 🚀 Features

 - Smart Contract with fundamental **storage, methods, and event handling**.